jmatsu/remocon/README.md

 ### Edit configs on your local

 Condition definitions and parameter definitions are separated.
-You should modify these files.
+You need to modify these files.

 *parameters.yml*